 The Education

-Special Character is not confined to any single aspect of a school’s activity1.
-It is expressed in educational aims, curriculum content and delivery, teaching methods and organisational structures, as well as in the social and physical environment of the school.
-It is essentially an integrated approach with all aspects interconnected in a mutually supportive way.
-The education is open to all faiths or none, free of dogma or sectarianism and includes the celebration of Christian, seasonal and relevant cultural festivals.
+Special Character Steiner education is open to all faiths or none, free of dogma or sectarianism and includes the celebration of Christian, seasonal and relevant cultural festivals.
 Steiner Waldorf pedagogy is informed by anthroposophy in that it holds at its centre the question of what it means to be human and strives out of this understanding to honour the unique developmental pathway of each child.
-The insights and ethos of anthroposophy inform the curriculum

 For further information please see the Steiner Waldorf Curriculum Guidelines..